Cookie Preferences

 How do I document SOPs without slowing down the team?

 Capture from live work using shadowing or one-take screen recordings, then extract steps into a one-page template.
+Leverage a digital adoption platform, task automation, and new tools to streamline documentation, automate repetitive steps, and provide interactive guidance for users.
 Embed links where work happens so people follow the SOP in flow, not from memory.

 Which processes should be documented first?

 Choose high-frequency, high-impact workflows where errors are costly or onboarding is slow.
+Prioritize documenting different processes, especially those involving complex tasks and complex processes, as these benefit most from clear, structured SOPs.
 Start with 5–7 processes in one area to prove value and establish the cadence of review and improvement.

 How do I keep SOPs updated over time?